-- To maintain a journal or log book of ideas, readings, reflections, reactions to lectures, tutorials and field trips, quotations, relevant newspaper and magazine clippings; - To contribute positively to a consideration of the issues addressed in the subject, especially in tutorials; - To recapitulate and attempt to synthesize, at the conclusion of the subject, the main questions, issues and conclusions developed.
+- 1. To develop a paper or a project which explores in depth a specific aspect of the subject; - To maintain a journal or log book of ideas, readings, reflections, reactions to lectures, tutorials and field trips, quotations, relevant newspaper and magazine clippings;

+- To contribute positively to a consideration of the issues addressed in the subject, especially in tutorials; - 4.
+To recapitulate and attempt to synthesize, at the conclusion of the subject, the main questions, issues and conclusions developed.
 This may take the form of a final examination.